warmice19/placements_app/README.md

 # Placements App

-A web-app built using streamlit.
+A web-app built using streamlit and python.